JabRef/jabref/README.md

 #### Collect

-- Search across many online scientific catalogues like CiteSeer, CrossRef, Google Scholar, IEEEXplore, INSPIRE-HEP, Medline PubMed, MathSciNet, Springer, arXiv and zbMATH
+- Search across many online scientific catalogues like CiteSeer, CrossRef, Google Scholar, IEEEXplore, INSPIRE-HEP, Medline PubMed, MathSciNet, Springer, arXiv, and zbMATH
 - Import options for over 15 reference formats
-- Easily retrieve and link full text articles
+- Easily retrieve and link full-text articles
 - Fetch complete bibliographic information based on ISBN, DOI, PubMed-ID and arXiv-ID
 - Extract metadata from PDFs
-- [Firefox add-on](https://addons.mozilla.org/en-US/firefox/addon/jabfox/) that lets you import new references directly from the browser with one click
+- [Firefox Add-on](https://addons.mozilla.org/en-US/firefox/addon/jabfox/) that lets you import new references directly from the browser with one click

 #### Organize

 - Group your research into hierarchical collections and organize research items based on keywords/tags, search terms or your own manual assignments
 - Advanced search and filter features
-- Complete and fix bibliographic data by comparing with curated online catalogues such as Google Scholar, Springer or MathsciNet
+- Complete and fix bibliographic data by comparing with curated online catalogues such as Google Scholar, Springer or MathSciNet
 - Customizable citation key generator
 - Customize and add new metadata fields or reference types
 - Find and merge duplicates